plazi/lycophron/README.md

 | doi | 0-1 | string | - |
 | files | 0-N | list of strings | name of the files to upload for the record |

 ## How to create a .csv

-- Get the template from [here](https://docs.google.com/spreadsheets/d/1JAxI4uBLS9lhhtP9iyhOQPOHsSMqywjCYfIcqUIMCKU/edit#gid=0) and fill in the metadata.
+- Generate the template by running `lycophron gen-template` and fill in the metadata.
 - File names must match the files under the directory `/files/`

 > :warning: